 Make sure to check with your bank to learn its specific rules for avoiding monthly maintenance fees.
 If you can only meet some of your bank’s requirements, you could consider calling or visiting your bank to see if it will waive the added fees.

-“I think if you have your funds direct deposited, you maintain balances at a bank and you swipe an ATM or credit card with that bank, then you should feel comfortable knowing that you provide value to that bank,” says Shannon McLay, financial advisor and founder of The Financial Gym, a financial advisory firm.
+“I think if you have your funds direct deposited, you maintain balances at a bank and you swipe an ATM debit card with that bank, then you should feel comfortable knowing that you provide value to that bank,” says Shannon McLay, financial advisor and founder of The Financial Gym, a financial advisory firm.
 Because of that, you shouldn’t have to pay additional fees, she says.

-Some banks offer free or discounted banking services if you maintain a “minimum balance” on deposit.
+Some banks offer no-fee or discounted banking services if you maintain a “minimum balance” on deposit.
 This may work fine if you have plenty of cash to park, but it can be a hassle if you tend to keep your checking account balance low or need to dip into your savings from time to time.

 If you need to access your money regularly and don’t want to maintain a minimum balance with one bank, consider an online checking account or online savings account that doesn’t have this requirement.
 It’s a pretty easy way to avoid bank fees.
 Just make sure you’re comparing all costs associated with your new account so you’re making an apples to apples comparison, and add some banks without monthly fees to your list for an even better comparison.

 ATM fees can also drain your savings if you withdraw cash frequently and don’t have a broad ATM network to rely on.
 According to the 2018 Bankrate study referenced above, the total cost of an out-of-network ATM withdrawal averages $4.68, which is up 36 percent from 2008.
 If you hit enough out-of-network withdrawal, it’s easy to see how quickly these fees can add up.